bec-archer/SR80-Manuals/user-manual.md

 Each item card has a **Notes** section where you can add timestamped notes at any point in the workflow — before repair, during, after, whenever.

 On iPad the **"Add a note..."** field sits in the right column below the equipment details.
 Type your note and tap the yellow send arrow.
-The note is saved immediately with your name and the exact time, and it appears in the Repair History timeline below.
+The note is saved immediately with the **device name** ("Front Counter iPad", "Back Shop Tech Station", whatever each device was named in setup) and the exact time, and it appears in the Repair History timeline below.

+Why the device name and not your personal name?
+Multiple techs share the same iPad during the day, and whoever happens to be admin-unlocked isn't necessarily the person typing the note.
+Attributing the note to the device is the truth — it tells you exactly which iPad the note came from, which is what matters for the audit trail.

 Notes are visible to both the front counter and the tech station.
 Maria can jot down customer instructions ("needs by Friday"), and Tony can document what he found during repair.
 Everyone sees the same history.